haxtheweb/haxcms-php/README.md

 # HAXCMS
 HAX CMS seeks to be the smallest possible back-end CMS to make HAX work and be able to build websites with it.
 Leveraging JSON Outline Schema, HAX is able to author multiple pages, which it then writes onto the file system.
+This way a slim server layer is just for basic authentication, knowing how to save files, and placing them in version control.

+## Features
+- All of HAX without a bloated CMS
+- Incredibly simple, readable file structure of flat HTML files and lightning fast, high scale micro-sites
+- cdn friendly configuration
+- automatic PWA generation (future)
+- clean, simple theme layer abstracted from content
+- No database (simple `.json` files help manage the data)
+- Files you can reach out and touch, fork, and theme with ease!
+- Support for multiple sites
+- automatic git repo creation and management (never touch commandline again, but dive in if you really needed)
+- Built in gh-pages publishing

 ## Install and win the future, NOW!
 - Clone this repo: `git clone https://github.com/elmsln/haxcms.git`